Student information about education regarding Corona

 Reception activities for new students

 With current general recommendations, the introduction kick-off (introduktionsinternat) is not deemed feasible.
 Reception activities for newly admitted students must be adapted to the recommendations and coordinated between the programs on each campus to avoid the risk of infection.
-KI centrally plans to conduct a digital welcome day for the new students.
+KI centrally will conduct a digital welcome day for the new students.
 There will also be staffed information desks, both on the Solna campus and the Flemingsberg campus, which the new students can turn to with their questions.

 With regards to incoming students, the situation for on-site training (VFU) is considered to be difficult during the autumn term.
 The Stockholm Region has turned to all universities with a recommendation and appeal to "during the autumn term 2020 refrain from receiving international students for VFU within the region's health care".
 Because of this, all exchange studies for incoming students on clinical courses and clinical rotations during the fall term are cancelled.
 For other courses and parts, the department with responsivity for the respective program / the program committee decides on the possibility of offering spaces to incoming students.